-In the three-month period ended June 30, 2024, there were no significant changes in liquidity risk or in the way CVCS manages this risk.
-However, the second indicator is less than 2%, because CV will use all the cash to disburse and grow the portfolio.
-We expect it to increase above 2% in the first quarter.
+In the nine-month period ended September 30, 2024, there was no significant change in liquidity risk or in the way Credivalores manages this risk.

 Credivalores has performed an analysis of the consolidated maturities of financial assets and liabilities both derivatives and non-derivatives, showing the following remaining contractual maturities.